 Take most care with resources that might potentially be damaged during a penetration test.
-For example, if part of the red team exercise is to go beyond cybersecurity and test your physical security, make sure to make it clear if you don’t want the team to test whether it’s possible to break through the glass door without tripping the alarm or whether it’s possible to cut the wires to the alarm system.
+For example, if part of the red team exercise is to go beyond cybersecurity and test your physical security vulnerabilities, make sure to make it clear if you don’t want the team to test whether it’s possible to break through the glass door without tripping the alarm or whether it’s possible to cut the wires to the alarm system.

-Also, don’t assume that such problems don’t apply if the team is internal, not outsourced.
+Also, don’t assume that such problems don’t apply if the red team test is internal, not outsourced.
 Your internal team may be just as eager to test your security in very imaginative ways.
 Make sure that they clearly know what you expect and what is acceptable.

-2. Have Everything in Writing
+2. Have everything in writing